 AEFI ECONOMIC OBSERVATORY ON THE TRADE FAIR SECTOR

-The 24th quarterly survey on trends in the trade fair sector conducted by the AEFI Economic Observatory for the January-March 2015 period points to a positive outlook, improving significantly compared to the corresponding period last year, confirming the recovery of the sector thanks to the ability of trade fairs to face economic difficulties
+The 22nd quarterly survey on trends in the trade fair sector conducted by the AEFI Economic Observatory for the July–September 2014 period confirms the situation of a sector that is recovering.

-The survey, which involved AEFI-member Italian trade fair districts, through the positive and negative balances defined on the basis of responses from members who took part in the analysis, highlights a positive trend for all the indicators considered: number of exhibitions, total exhibitors, exhibition space taken, total visitors and total turnover.
+The survey, which involved 25 AEFI-member Italian trade fair districts, recorded positive signs for all the indicators considered: number of exhibitions, total exhibitors, exhibition space taken and total visitors.